digitalyoshixi/zettelkasten/content/Security/x86 Intel lea.md

 Moves the address of src into dest.
 # Example
 `lea rax, [rip+0x20040]`
+- Will compute the address within the square brackets (Its not [[x86 Variable Dereferencing]])
-- rax will then take on the value of that address
+- rax will then be that address